 As a construction manager/general contractor, the health, safety and well-being of our employees, customers and business partners will always be the top priority.
 Saunders is taking a conscientious and collaborative approach to prevention and necessary caution to help address the public health concern related to the coronavirus disease (COVID-19).
-We are taking this situation seriously and have taken actions to safeguard our business operations amid the spread of COVID-19.
+We have taken actions to safeguard our business operations.
 We send well wishes to anyone affected by COVID-19.

 Actions We’re Taking

 - Our leadership team is monitoring information from the Centers for Disease Control and Prevention (CDC), Colorado Department of Public Health and Environment, and local agencies daily to ensure the actions we’re taking are in line with the latest recommendations and guidance.
 Saunders maintains regular communication with our employees to ensure their health and safety — and that of our customers and partners.

 - All employees who experience symptoms, or been in direct contact with someone who is symptomatic or diagnosed, are to stay home.
 Saunders employees have options to work remotely or use paid time off (PTO), which covers sick leave.

 - Office-based employees are to follow safe return to the office protocols, including health screenings and no more than 50 percent occupancy at any time.
 Employees are to contain their travel to their primary work location (e.g., office or project site).

 - Employees with childcare responsibilities and/or circumstances that put them at higher risk of health complications are permitted to continue to work remotely.

 - All employees, including trade partner employees, are required to wear facemasks while onsite or in the office.